US and Germany: How to deal with the last Holocaust perpetrators | DW | 03.04.2021

 Thomas Walther knows this only too well.
 The 77-year-old lawyer and former judge has played one of the leading roles in investigating and prosecuting former Nazis in Germany over the last 20 years, often struggling to explain the vagaries of German law to the Holocaust survivors he has represented.

-In Germany, meanwhile, you need to have evidence of a specific crime to have any hope of making a charge stick.
+In Germany, prosecutors need evidence of a specific crime to have any hope of making a charge stick.
 "You have to prove he was [a guard] in camp X," said Walther.
 "It's only when I have a crime scene that I can determine what the principal crime was — the murder of specific people, for example.
 And then you have to answer the question: In what way was the accused involved? "

 This makes things very difficult for prosecutors, especially when it comes to clarifying events that took place in the chaos of northern Germany at the end of the war.